kebe7jun/splunk-oem-node-modules/webdriverio/docs/guide/testrunner/retry.md

 });
 ```

-It is __not__ possible to rerun whole suites, only hooks or test blocks.
+It is __not__ possible to rerun whole suites with Jasmine, only hooks or test blocks.
 To use this you have to have the [wdio-mocha-framework](https://github.com/webdriverio/wdio-mocha-framework) adapter installed with `v0.3.0` or greater or the [wdio-jasmine-framework](https://github.com/webdriverio/wdio-jasmine-framework) adapter with `v0.2.0` or greater.

 ## Rerun Step Definitions in Cucumber